fahedslx/HTTPageboy/README.md

 ## Example

-// lib.rs is the actual implementation of the server.
+lib.rs is the actual implementation of the server.

-// main.rs is this following example ready for execution.
-Just run `cargo run` on the terminal. and go to http://127.0.0.1:7878.
+main.rs is this following example ready for execution.
+Just run `cargo run` on the terminal and go to http://127.0.0.1:7878.

 Creating a simple server: